MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/item-documents.md

  The functions available in the Item Shipment document are same as those in the Item Receipt document.

-## Analysis of a Posted Document Item Writing\-Off Act
+## Analysis of a Posted Document Item Writing-Off Act
- The following procedure shows how to analyze a posted document item writing\-off act.
+ The following procedure shows how to analyze a posted document item writing-off act.

 1. In the **Search** box, enter **Posted Item Shipments**, and then choose the related link.